Configure an interpreter using Vagrant

 One of supported Vagrant providers is installed on your computer.

 Vagrant is installed on your computer, and all the necessary infrastructure is created.

 The parent folders of the following executable files have been added to the system

 vagrant.bat or vagrant from your Vagrant installation.
 This should be done automatically by the installer.

 VBoxManage.exe or VBoxManage from your Oracle's VirtualBox installation.

 The required virtual boxes are created.

 Ensure that you have properly initiated and started Vagrant.
-Basically, you need to open the Terminal window and execute the following commands:$ vagrant init ubuntu/trusty64and$ vagrant upSee Vagrant documentation for more information.
+Basically, you need to open the Terminal window and execute the following commands:$ vagrant init ubuntu/trusty64

-Click the browse button next to the field Vagrant instance folder, and specify the desired Vagrant instance folder.
+In the New Target: Vagrant dialog, click the browse icon next to the Vagrant Instance Folder field, and specify the desired Vagrant instance folder.

 This results in showing the link to Vagrant Host URL.